puppetlabs/puppet/api/docs/http_api_index.md

   return a 406 Unacceptable response.
 * When the server encounters an unexpected error during the handling of a request, it will return a 500 Server Error response.

-Note that the V1 API is a fallback for the V2 API, meaning that if a request does not match a V2 API endpoint, that request will be handed off to the V1 API.
-This means that the V2 API is not able to return 404 Not Found responses for requests that do not match a V2 endpoint; instead you will receive a 400 Bad Request response from the V1 API.
+* When the server is unable to find an endpoint handler for the request that starts with `/v2.0`, it will return a 404 Not Found response

+The V2 API paths are prefixed with `/v2.0` instead of `/v2` so that it is able to respond with 404, but not interfere with any environments in the V1 API.
+`v2` is a valid environment name, but `v2.0` is not.

 All error responses will contain a body, except when it is a HEAD request.
 The error responses will uniformly be a JSON object with the following properties: